The Grace Place

 We get it...finding the information you need is not always be easy.
 If the answer to your question is not obvious here, please reach out to us.

-• If you would like to request access to the weight room, aerobics room, or gymnasium outside of a regular church activity, then we need your signature on a waiver (in accordance with our insurance policy expectations).
+If you would like to request access to the weight room, aerobics room, or gymnasium outside of a regular church activity, then we need your signature on a waiver (in accordance with our insurance policy expectations).
 Please see Leigh Ann Williams in the Church Administrative office during regular business hours (M-F, 8:30 a.m. to noon and 1:00-5:00 p.m.).
+Members and regular participants at First Baptist will find the gym available for their use on Tuesdays, Thursdays, and Fridays after 6:00 p.m.
+If you would like to inquire about the schedule for the gym on any other day, please reach out to the church office to ensure that your use would not conflict with anyone who has reserved the space.

 The First Baptist Church Endowment Foundation, Inc., is a separate entity from FBC Griffin.
 If you wish to donate to the FBC Endowment Foundation, there are three convenient ways to do so.
 Please make checks payable to the FBC Endowment Foundation, Inc.